-It is well worth the initial investment of time and money to thoughtfully consider the types of tools that will be impactful within your organization.
-Once these technologies are in place, HR professionals can begin adding value.
+It's well worth the initial investment of time and money to thoughtfully consider the types of tools that will be impactful within your organization.
+Once these technologies are in place, HR jobs can begin adding value.

-It can be dizzying to analyze all the available tools at once -- there are often overlapping features, integrations, and full suites of products that are claim to offer a one-size fits all “swiss army knife” approach.
+It can be dizzying to analyze all the available tools at once—there are often overlapping features, integrations, and full suites of products that claim to offer a one-size-fits-all “Swiss Army Knife” approach.
 You’re better off thoughtfully choosing those which will best work in your organization.

 Introducing the “People Operations Stack”

 What is a stack?
-It’s a complimentary set of tools and technologies that offer a superior solution for a given functional area.
+It’s a complementary set of tools and technologies that offer a superior solution for a given functional area.

-This concept originated with software developers, but in recent years it spread to the marketing and sales side of the house.
-It’s well past time for HR to introduce this concept into their own world.
+This concept originated with software developers, but in recent years it has spread to the marketing and sales side of business operations.
+It’s well past time for HR to introduce this concept into their world.